 AP Physics 1 is our advanced introductory physics course.
 While it is an introductory course, it is fast-paced and prepares students for the AP Physics 1 exam.
-It is a 40-minute course available to students in grades 10-12 at North Campus.
+It is available to students in grades 10-12 at North Campus.